Regularized autoregressive modeling and its application to audio signal reconstruction: Experiments and results

 To provide a context for the reconstruction quality reachable by the regularized AR model, our last experiment compares the results with the survey \cite{ZaviskaRajmicOzerovRencker2021:Declipping.Survey}.
 The same set of 10 musical signals is used and degraded in the same way, i.e., hard-clipped with the clipping level chosen according to a~given input SDR (5, 7, 10 and 15\,dB).

-The order of the regularized AR model is $p=512$, with the frame length set to $w=8192$.
+The order of the regularized AR model is $p=512$, with the frame length set to $w=8192$ samples.
 The inner iterations are solved using the FFT-accelerated DRA with 1\,000 iterations, and the ACS algorithm runs for 5~outer iterations with signal extrapolation (see Appendix \ref{ssec:extrapolation}).

 First, the results are evaluated using the SDR, shown in Fig.~\ref{fig:survey.test:sdr}.
-More precisely, Fig.~\ref{fig:survey.test:sdr} shows the $\Delta$SDR values, which are defined as the difference of SDR of the recovered signal and the input SDR of the clipped signal.
+More precisely, Fig.~\ref{fig:survey.test:sdr} shows the $\Delta$SDR values, which are defined as the difference between the SDR of the recovered signal and the input SDR of the clipped signal.

 The effect of the regularization of the AR coefficients ($\lcoef$) in the case of inpainting and GLP appears to be rather negative in terms of the quality of the reconstruction.
 On the other hand, it is beneficial in the case of declipping for input \mbox{SDR\,$<$\,15\,dB}.
 An important observation is that GLP does \emph{not} perform better than inpainting, and it outperforms declipping only for a~very low input SDR.
 This suggests that if time-domain consistency is essential, the declipping strategy represents a~better choice; if computational complexity is the priority, then the inpainting strategy is sufficient.
 For a~lower input SDR, the results are positively affected also by increasing $\lsig > 0$.